MRI Together

 In the past seven years, several Chinese early-career researchers and I have been promoting open science among the Chinese-speaking community by initiating a grassroots network — the Chinese Open Science Network (COSN, Jin et al., 2023).
 In this talk, I will share our stories and the lessons we have learned.

-Sina Mansour: Open Science Volunteering and Academia: Navigating the Challenges and Rewards
+Johanna Bayer and Sina Mansour: Open Science Volunteering and Academia: Navigating the Challenges and Rewards

 Silvia Maier: Steering your life and projects wisely – a neuroscience-informed perspective